dosanity/dosanity.github.io/webpages/MechaCar_Statistical_Analysis.md

 To further our analysis, we will perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 #### Hypothesis
-+ Null: There is no statistical difference between the observed sample mean and its presumed population mean.
++ $H_0$: There is no statistical difference between the observed sample mean and its presumed population mean.
-+ Alternative: There is a statistical difference between the observed sample mean and its presumed population mean.
++ $H_a$: There is a statistical difference between the observed sample mean and its presumed population mean.

 #### Total T-Test Summary
 ```